 You remember Jamie Dimon, right?
 The JPMorgan Chase (NYSE:JPM) CEO who once called Bitcoin (BTC) a major fraud back in September of last year.
 Reuters just reported that JP Morgan Chase is being sued for the unauthorized fees added to customer accounts for cryptocurrency purchases.
-The Manhattan federal court is accusing JPM of implementing charges on cryptocurrency purchases without warning its customers; when cryptocurrency was bought with its credit cards, JPM charged the purchases as cash advances, unbeknownst to the buyer.
+The Manhattan federal court is accusing JPM of implementing purchases without warning its customers; when cryptocurrency was bought with its credit cards, JPM charged the purchases as cash advances, unbeknownst to the buyer.

 Several banks around the globe started banning its customers from purchasing cryptocurrency with their credit cards.
 Banks such as Lloyd Banking Group Plc (LON:LLOY), Discover Financial Services (NYSE:DFS), Virgin Money (LON:VM), Bank of America (NYSE:BAC). and Citigroup (NYSE:C).
-Last week, it was reported that the major Canadian bank, Bank of Montreal (BMO), has even gone as far as banning Interac E-Transfers from checking accounts.
+Last week, it was reported that the major Canadian bank, Bank of Montreal (BMO), has even gone as far as from checking accounts.

 JP Morgan Chase is being sued by (the named plaintiff in the lawsuit) an Idaho resident by the name of Brady Tucker.
 He was hit with $143.30 in fees and an added $20.61 in surprise interest charges by Chase for his five cryptocurrency purchases made between January 27th and February 2nd.
 Thousands of other customers have been hit with these charges, most probably without their immediate knowledge.